dfelinto/blender-manual/manual/compositing/types/filter/denoise.rst

 Prefilter
    :None:
-      Does not apply any prefiltering to the auxiliary passes.
-This option retains the most detail and is the fastest, but assumes the auxiliary passes are noise free which may require a high sample count.
-If the auxiliary passes are not noise free, then noise will remain in the image after denoising.
+      Does not apply any prefiltering to the input passes.
+This option retains the most detail and is the fastest, but assumes the input passes are noise free which may require a high sample count.
+If the input passes are not noise free, then noise will remain in the image after denoising.
    :Fast:
-      Assumes the auxiliary passes are not noise free, yet does not apply prefiltering to the auxiliary passes.
+      Assumes the input passes are not noise free, yet does not apply prefiltering to the input passes.
       This option is faster than *Accurate* but produces a blurrier result.
    :Accurate:
-      Prefilters the auxiliary passes before denoising to reduce noise.
+      Prefilters the input passes before denoising to reduce noise.
 This option usually produces more detailed results than *Fast* with increased processing time.
 HDR
    Preserve colors outside the 0 to 1 range.